Breaking Down the Key Sections of a Home Warranty Contract

 What does a mandatory arbitration clause mean in a home warranty contract?

 A mandatory arbitration clause requires you to resolve any disputes with the warranty company through a private arbitrator rather than through the court system.
 The process typically involves mediation first, followed by binding arbitration if no agreement is reached.
-While arbitration can resolve disputes faster than litigation, it may also limit the size of your potential award and restrict your legal options.
-Always read the arbitration clause carefully and check whether it is binding and who selects the arbitrator.
+Recent state supreme court rulings (notably the Kernahan decision in New Jersey) require these clauses to clearly state that you're waiving your right to a court trial.
+Always read the arbitration clause carefully and check whether it's binding and who selects the arbitrator.